jasonshave/ConsoleSecrets/README.md

 `CommonSecrets:CognitiveServicesEndpoint`

-If you have many secrets and you want them split across different classes (i.e. keep the Cosmos DB secrets separate from Cognitive Services for example), simply create a separate class to hold them, then call the generic method as follows:
+If you have many secrets and you want them split across different classes (i.e. keep the Cosmos DB secrets separate from Cognitive Services for example), simply create a separate class to hold them, then call the generic method shown below:

 ```c#
 class CognitiveSecrets